studio24/wordpress-multi-env-config/README.md

 ## Contributing

-Strata is an Open Source project.
+WordPress Multi-Environment Config is an Open Source project.
 Find out more about how to [contribute](CONTRIBUTING.md).

 ## Security Issues